JosephFreeman990/Project/README.md

 # MACHINE LEARNING PIPELINE (PREDICT ACTIVE USERS FOR E-SCOOTER RENTAL)

-This is a python project submission for AI Apprenticeship Programme Technical Assessment.

 This project is for the prediction of active users ('guest-users' and 'registered-users') for an e-scooter rental service in a city.

 The following features are provided: